H3-gg/25th-Anniversary-Champioships/eng/Regulations_of_the_Heroes_of_Might_and_Magic_III_XXV_Anniversary_Championship_tournament.md

    `2)` condition of joining the phase is advancing to semifinals of the knockout phase,

    `3)` in this phase 2 Bo3 Matches will be played.
-First between 2 winners of knockout phase semifinals - final, and second between 2 losers of knockout phase semifinals - match for third place.
+First between 2 winners of knockout phase semifinals - final, and second between 2 losers of knockout phase semifinals - match for third place,

+   `4)` dates of Matches, place and way of playing them will be determined by Organizers in agreement with Participants of this phase,

 6. By agreement of both Participants, Bo1 Match can be played in Bo3 system and Bo3 Match in Bo5 system.